RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 are taken.
 The last number is the factor by which the base exposure time is multiplied.

-Focus runs come in two flavors:

-1) 'regular'
-2) 'blind'

-Regular runs can be carried either in autonomous mode or on the command line while blind runs are typically executed only on the command line.

-Regular runs in autonomous mode are optimized for minimum elapsed time and typically are only carried out for the wheel's empty slot.
-That does imply the knowledge of the real focus position within narrow limits.

 The measurement of the filter offsets (see your CCD driver) is done on the command line and the results are manually written to file ``/etc/rts2/devices``: